MusicDin/kubitect/docs/getting-started/getting-started.md

   nodes:
     master:
       default: # (1)
-        ram: 4
+        ram: 4 # (2)
-        cpu: 2
+        cpu: 2 # (3)
-        mainDiskSize: 32
+        mainDiskSize: 32 # (4)
-      instances: # (2)
+      instances: # (5)
-        - id: 1
+        - id: 1 # (6)
-          ip: 192.168.113.10
+          ip: 192.168.113.10 # (7)
     worker:
       default:
-        ram: 4
+        ram: 8
         cpu: 2
         mainDiskSize: 32
       instances:
         - id: 1
           ip: 192.168.113.21
-          cpu: 4  # (3)
-          ram: 8  # (4)
+          ram: 4 # (8)
-        - id: 7
-          ip: 192.168.113.27
-          mac: "52:54:00:00:00:42" # (5)
-        - id: 99
-          # (6)
 ```

-1. Default properties of all master node instances.
+1. Default properties are applied to all nodes of the same type (in this case `master` nodes).
+    They are especially useful, when multiple nodes of the same type are specified.

+2. Amount of RAM allocated to the master nodes (in GiB).

+3. Amount of vCPU allocated to the master nodes.

+4. Size of the virtual disk attached to each master node (in GiB).

-2. Master node instances.
+5. List of master node instances.

-3. Overrides default vCPU value for this node.

-4. Overrides default amount of RAM for this node.
+6. Instance ID is the **only required field** that must be specified for each instance.

-5. Custom MAC address for this node.
+7. Static IP address set for this particular instance.

-6. When `ip` property is omitted, node requests an IP address from the DHCP server.
+    If the `ip` property is omitted, the DHCP lease is requested when the cluster is created.

-    When `mac` property is omitted, MAC address is auto generated.
+8. Since the amount of RAM (4 GiB) is specified for this particular instance, the default value (8 GiB) is overwritten.

 ### Step 4.4 - Kubernetes properties